JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

 $ pip install --upgrade pip
 ```

-Our blank, new project is now ready for a Sphinx installation.
+Our new, blank Python project is now ready for a Sphinx installation.

 ## Installing Sphinx

 Open this project directory in your favorite editor.
-We'll install our packages by editing a new `requirements.txt` file, to store our dependency listing.
+We'll install our packages by creating a `requirements.txt` file, to store our dependency listing.
-For now, put the following line in it:
+For now, put the following line in this new file:

 ```
 sphinx
 ```

 We can now, using our activated shell, use `pip` to install our dependencies:

 ```bash